mrdunk/esp8266_mdns/README.md

 -----
 Find information on how to add a library to your Arduino IDE [here](https://www.arduino.cc/en/Guide/Libraries).

+The file [mdns.h](https://github.com/mrdunk/esp8266_mdns/blob/master/mdns.h) is well commented.
+Try looking there for information on specific methods.

 To add a simple mDNS listener to an Aruino sketch which will display all mDNS packets over the serial console try the following:

 ```